How to Set Up BungeeCord to Link Spigot Servers

 If this happens, you should check that BungeeCord is actually running, and that you’re attempting to connect to the correct IP address.
-In our example, it would be
+In this example, it would be

 Assuming that the issue is not solved, the issue is likely to be the firewall.
-You can flush your firewalls with:
+You can flush the firewalls using:

 You should try again to reconnect.
-If you can connect now, then you’ll need to reconfigure the firewall as detailed above.
+If you can connect now, then you’ll need to reconfigure the firewall.